Music Theory Practice Since 2018

 Welcome to Music Theory Practice

 I'm Ramsey Castaneda, the creator of this site.
-I'm a Los Angeles based music educator, performer, researcher, and composer (and amateur coder).
+I'm a Los Angeles-based music educator, performer, researcher, composer, and amateur coder.

-I earned my Bachelor of Music from University of North Texas, Master of Music from Bob Cole Conservatory (CSULB), and in 2018, a Doctorate of Musical Arts from University of Southern California—with a field in web technologies and application development.
+I earned my Bachelor of Music (with a minor in music theory) from the University of North Texas, my Master of Music from the Bob Cole Conservatory of Music at CSULB, and my Doctor of Musical Arts from the University of Southern California, with an academic field in web technologies and application development.

 Why I Built This